 In most cases, you will not be able to reposition your fixtures such as the toilet, vanity, shower or bath.
 You will however be able to replace your existing fixtures with new ones and still have the ability to create drastic difference with accessories, paint and tiling.

 Nine times out of ten, you’ll want to move fixtures around in your bathroom to create a space that really flows and works for you.
 This will involve more plumbing and electrical work, but is worth the extra expense.
-To give you a general idea, for a bathroom renovation that includes a mid-range new bath, shower, vanity and toilet along with lights, extractor fan, heated towel rail, underfloor heating, paint and tile floor plus tiles that run 1.2 metres up all walls – you should probably spend between £13,000 and £14,000.
-A full bathroom makeover that is tiled to the ceiling with complete fit out and tiled shower would be from £17,000.
+To give you a general idea, for a bathroom renovation that includes a mid-range new bath, shower, vanity and toilet along with lights, extractor fan, heated towel rail, underfloor heating, paint and tile floor plus tiles that run 1.2 metres up all walls – you should expect to budget between spend between £15,000 and £25,000.
+A full bathroom makeover that is tiled to the ceiling with complete fit out and tiled shower would be from £35,000+.

 If you have a sizeable budget, consider creating a luxurious spa feel with a range of high end fittings of your choice.
 A claw foot freestanding bath can really create a statement and become the focus of the space.
 Add a futuristic feel with smart-home technology that will allow you to control various aspects of your bathroom experience, like the temperature, light settings, entertainment system and create custom settings.
 Underfloor Heating and stone tiles are also a very popular addition for high-end bathroom renovations.

-There are basically 2 scenarios that will require you to apply for council approval.
+There are basically 2 scenarios that will require you to apply for consent.

 Is the bathroom changing structurally?
 For example, removing an adjoining wall between an existing separate toilet and adjoining bathroom.

 A question you should ask, is the adjoining wall structure possibly supporting part of the roof.
-Take a look in the roof space if you own a villa, bungalow or your house was built prior to the 70s.
+Take a look in the roof space if you own home if your house was built prior to the 70s.

 Secondly, changes to plumbing.
 A consent isn’t required if you are not increasing the number of sanitary fittings.
 You can reposition a vanity, bath, shower or toilet within an existing bathroom space; move a toilet from a separate compartment to an adjoining bathroom; or remove a bath with a shower over and replace with proprietary shower unit; all without needing consent.
 However, putting in a tiled wet area shower will require consent.